 I asked Rebecca and Chris to get me downstairs and back into the tub.
 I got in and there was another huge contraction!
 I was on my hands and knees and reached down and could feel Ada’s head.
 I remember Rebecca asking me to roll over and I was like, “Nope!
 Not happening!”
 She rolled me over herself and told me to push!
 Now, this was my third labor and I feel like after all this work and being dilated to a 10 for so long pushing would be so easy, but I’ve never had to push like this.
 Charlie was 2 painless pushes but this was like, no matter how hard I pushed, I felt like I needed to push harder!
-It wasn’t that I wasn’t in pain, or that it even hurt… I just couldn’t seem to push like I felt I needed to.
+It wasn’t that I was in pain, or that it even hurt… I just couldn’t seem to push like I felt I needed to.
 Then, with every fiber in my being and an maybe a hint of some serious scrunting (you know the grunt/scream I’m talking about) 😂, I pushed and then… Rebecca told me to slow down!
 Slow down?!
 Ada was finally right there and I had to slow my pushing down?!